If My Ancestors Could See Me Now

 If My Ancestors Could See Me Now is the first solo album by Ivan Neville.

 The album had a top 30 hit on the Billboard Hot 100 with the first single, "Not Just Another Girl", when the song reached number 26 on the chart.
 The second single, "Falling Out of Love", a duet with Bonnie Raitt, reached number 91 on the Hot 100.

+Critical reception

+USA Today noted that "every song is accessible pop, but each one contains an off-kilter thread: Either the drumbeat rolls with a quirky twist, there's an unusual keyboard progression or the guitar solo is just original enough to make you wonder."